benlye/flash-multi/README.md

 1. Launch the application by running `flash-multi.exe`

 ## Additional Drivers
-**Depending on your Multiprotocol module you may need to install additional drivers manually.**
+**Depending on your Multiprotocol module and version of Windows you may need to install additional drivers manually.**

 The driver for the Jumper JP4IN1 module, the Silicon Labs CP210x driver, is **not** included with Flash Multi and can be downloaded from here: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers